Deliberation via Matching: Open Questions

 \section{Open Questions}

-The main open question from our work is to close the gap between the lower bound of $2$ for deterministic social choice rules with pairwise deliberations, and the upper bound of $3$.
-Further, can the bounds be improved via a randomized protocol?
-Our analysis crucially uses the $\lambda$-WUS tournament rule in order to restrict the analysis to three candidates.
-Can our bilinear relaxation extend to other types of tournament rules, for instance, those considered in~\cite{CharikarRT025}?
-Further, how can a protocol analogous to matching voters with opposing preferences be extended to deliberating groups of size more than two, and will such an extension also be amenable to bilinear relaxations?
-These questions make us believe that social choice with small-group deliberation is an exciting research direction with the potential for deep mathematical analysis, and the design of novel protocols with practical significance.
+From the distortion perspective, the immediate open question is to close the gap between the distortion upper bound of $3$ achieved by our protocol and the universal lower bound of $2$ (see \Cref{sec:lb}) for deterministic social choice rules in the same input model, namely, one that takes as input individual preferences together with pairwise deliberation outcomes.
+Further, can the bounds be improved via a randomized social choice rule?
+Similarly, our analysis crucially uses the $\lambda$-WUS tournament rule in order to restrict the analysis to three candidates.
+Can our bilinear relaxation extend to other types of tournament rules, for instance, those considered in \cite{CharikarRT025}?

+Stepping back, how can a protocol analogous to matching voters with opposing preferences be extended to deliberating groups of size more than two, and will such an extension also be amenable to bilinear relaxations?
+Even more broadly, our model assumes opinions do not change during deliberations, and further assumes a specific model of deliberation where the outcome with closer average distance to the voters wins the deliberation.
+Can our model be extended to handle opinion change in the population via deliberation?
+Similarly, can our analysis technique be extended to other models of deliberation besides averaging, for instance, the randomized outcome models in \cite{GoelGM25,goyal2025metricdistortionprobabilisticvoting}, or models of deliberation as bargaining with a disagreement (or default) outcome \cite{FainGMS17}?

+In sum, we believe that social choice with small-group deliberation is an exciting research direction with the potential for not only deep mathematical analysis, but also the design of novel social choice protocols with practical significance.

 \paragraph{Acknowledgment:} We used GPT-5 to assist with paraphrasing and clarifying portions of the text, generating code for the optimization routines, and drafting \Cref{app:dual} based on the corresponding dual solution.
 All content was reviewed, verified, and finalized by the authors, who take full responsibility for the paper’s accuracy and contributions.